 Canonical and the Ubuntu Foundation

 While Ubuntu is driven by a community, several groups play an important role in its structure and organization.
-Foremost among these are Canonical, Ltd., a for-profit company introduced as part of the Ubuntu history description, and the Ubuntu Foundation, which is introduced later in this section.
+Foremost among these are Canonical Ltd., a for-profit company introduced as part of the Ubuntu history description, and the Ubuntu Foundation, which is introduced later in this section.

-As mentioned earlier, Canonical, Ltd. is a company founded by Mark Shuttleworth with the primary goal of developing and supporting the Ubuntu distribution.
-Many of the core developers on Ubuntu—although no longer a majority of them—work full time or part time under contract for Canonical, Ltd. This funding by Canonical allows Ubuntu to make the type of support commitments that it does.
+As mentioned earlier, Canonical Ltd. is a company founded by Mark Shuttleworth with the primary goal of developing and supporting the Ubuntu distribution.
+Many of the core developers on Ubuntu—although no longer a majority of them—work full-time or part-time under contract for Canonical Ltd. This funding by Canonical allows Ubuntu to make the type of support commitments that it does.
 Ubuntu can claim that it will release in six months because releasing, in one form or another, is something that the paid workers at Canonical can ensure.
 As an all-volunteer organization, Debian suffered from an inability to set and meet deadlines—volunteers become busy or have other deadlines in their paying jobs that take precedence.
 By offering paying jobs to a subset of developers, Canonical can set support and release deadlines and ensure that they are met.

 In this way, Canonical ensures that Ubuntu’s bottom-line commitments are kept.
 Of course, Canonical does not fund all Ubuntu work, nor could it.
 Canonical can release a distribution every six months, but that distribution will be made much better and more usable through contributions from the community of users.
 Most features, most new pieces of software, almost all translations, almost all documentation, and much more are created outside of Canonical.
 Instead, Canonical ensures that deadlines are met and that the essential work, regardless of whether it’s fun, gets done.

-Canonical, Ltd. was incorporated on the Isle of Man—a tiny island nation between Wales and Ireland that is mostly well known as a haven for international businesses.
-Since Canonical's staff is sprinkled across the globe and no proper office is necessary, the Isle of Man seemed like as good a place as any for the company to hang its sign.
+Canonical Ltd. was incorporated on the Isle of Man—a tiny island nation between Wales and Ireland that is mostly well known as a haven for international businesses.
+Since Canonical’s staff is sprinkled across the globe and no proper office is necessary, the Isle of Man seemed like as good a place as any for the company to hang its sign.

 Canonical’s Service and Support

 Individuals involved in business development help create strategic deals and certification programs with other companies—primarily around Ubuntu.
 In large part, these are things that the community is either ill suited for or uninterested in as a whole.
 One example of business development work is the process of working with companies to ensure that their software (usually proprietary) is built and certified to run on Ubuntu.
 For example, Canonical worked with IBM to ensure that its popular DB2 database would run on Ubuntu and, when this was achieved, worked to have Ubuntu certified as a platform that would run DB2.
-Similarly, Canonical worked with Dell to ensure that Ubuntu could be installed and supported on Dell laptops and desktops as an option for its customers.
-A third example is the production of this book, which, published by Pearson Education's Prentice Hall imprint, was a product of work with Canonical.
+Similarly, Canonical worked with Dell to ensure that Ubuntu could be installed and supported on Dell laptops as an option for its customers.
+A third example is the production of this book, which, published by Pearson Education’s Prentice Hall imprint, was a product of work with Canonical.

 Canonical also plays an important support role in the Ubuntu project in three ways.
 First, Canonical supports the development of the Ubuntu project.
 For example, Canonical system administrators keep servers up that support development and distribution of Ubuntu.
 Second, Canonical helps Ubuntu users and businesses directly by offering phone and e-mail support.
 Additionally, Canonical has helped build a large commercial Ubuntu support operation by arranging for support contracts with larger companies and organizations.
 This support is over and above the free (i.e., gratis) support offered by the community—this commercial support is offered at a fee and is either part of a longer-term flat-fee support contract or is pay-per-instance.
-By offering commercial support for Ubuntu in a variety of ways, Canonical has made a business for itself and helps make Ubuntu a more palatable option for the businesses, large and small, that are looking for an enterprise or enterprise-class GNU/Linux product with support contracts like those offered by other commercial GNU/Linux distributions.
+By offering commercial support for Ubuntu in a variety of ways, Canonical aims to make a business for itself and to help make Ubuntu a more palatable option for the businesses, large and small, that are looking for an enterprise or enterprise-class GNU/Linux product with support contracts like those offered by other commercial GNU/Linux distributions.